mainsail-crew/MainsailOS/site/docs/boards/btt/octopus-pro-429.md

 # BIGTREETECH Octopus Pro STM32F429

 :::caution Only Partial support
 This board is currently not recommended, as it cannot be flashed automatically through USB, that means all firmware updates have to be done by manually moving an SD card back and forth.
 It is recommended to get the Octopus Pro 446 instead.
+RatOS compiles the firmware binary for you each time klipper is updated (while the Octopus Pro 429 is connected), you can find the most recent firmware in the Mainsail Machine page under the `firmware_binaries` folder).
+Automatic flashing may be possible in the future if SDIO support is implemented in klipper.
+See this thread: https://github.com/Klipper3d/klipper/pull/4881#issuecomment-962596510 for more info.
 :::

 ## Wiring